Chapter 1:

 I press my hand against my lips, unable to restrain a cough.

 It sure took them time before reacting.
-‘Had to be expected, that said.
-It’s been decades since people started avoiding the streets at night.
+‘Had to be expected.
+It’s been decades since people started avoiding the streets at dusk.
 Everyone prefers to stay away from the night and the monsters roaming there.
 Mr. Izawa has warned me as well.
 Not that it matters any more.

 “No, but look at her.”
 A voice suddenly rises, scornful.
 “Almost seems like she’s having fun, that weirdo.”